polkadot-js/docs/docs/substrate/storage.md

 ### erasStartSessionIndex(`EraIndex`): `Option<SessionIndex>`
 - **interface**: `api.query.staking.erasStartSessionIndex`
 - **summary**:   The session index at which the era start for the last `HISTORY_DEPTH` eras.

+  Note: This tracks the starting session (i.e. session index when era start being active) for the eras in `[CurrentEra - HISTORY_DEPTH, CurrentEra]`.

 ### erasTotalStake(`EraIndex`): `BalanceOf`
 - **interface**: `api.query.staking.erasTotalStake`